dorik/s3-presigner/packages/server/README.md

 - `bucket`: (`required`) Your S3 bucket name
 - `prefix`: (`optional`) If you do not want to place all the uploaded files into the root folder(!) of your S3 bucket then provide a `string` value to the property.
 You also can organize files in your S3 bucket by providing a dynamic string value to the property.
 Default to root
 - `acl`: (`optional`) Decide who will be allowed to access your S3 files uploaded to the bucket.
-Default to `public-read`, [list of accepted values](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html#:~:text=%3C/AccessControlPolicy%3E-,Canned%20ACL,-Amazon%20S3%20supports)
+Default to `undefined` which makes objects private, [list of accepted values](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html#:~:text=%3C/AccessControlPolicy%3E-,Canned%20ACL,-Amazon%20S3%20supports)
 - `expiresIn`: (`optional`) How long the presigned URL will be valid for.
 Accepts `number` value in seconds.
 Default to `300`
 - `configuration`: (`optional`) If you already have your AWS credentials setup with default env variables and do not want to upload files to the same AWS account or region, you can use this property to configure the S3 client with different AWS credentials and region.